gregrgay/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

 #.
 Enter the **LTI Passports** policy key surrounded by quotation marks.

-   For example, the text in the **LTI Passports** field may resemble the following.
+   For example, the text in the **LTI Passports** field can resemble the following.

    ``"test_lti_id:b289378-f88d-2929-ctools.umich.edu:secret"``